Salma-Mamdoh/ELT-Tasks/README.md

 ## Problem 2: Implementing SCD Type 4 with Incremental Load

+### Problem Statement

+Implement SCD type 4 for the `Employee_Q2` source table, with fields City and Email, and read the source data using incremental load.

 ### Solution

-Implement SCD Type 4 for the `Employee_Q2` source table, handling fields City and Email, and use incremental load.
+To implement SCD Type 4 and incremental load, we'll create two target tables: `Employee_Latest` and `Employee_History`.
+These tables will store the latest version and history of changes for each employee.

 ### Step-by-Step Implementation

-1. **Create Target Tables:**
+1. **Create Target Tables**

    - **Employee_Latest:**
      - ID
      - Name